Brené Brown: The Call to Courage: Synopsis

 Brown tells the audience that while vulnerability is at the heart of negative emotions like shame, fear, and anxiety, it is also the birthplace of emotions like love, belonging, and joy.
 She explains that research has shown that people who are able to be vulnerable enough to lean into joy share one quality: gratitude.
 In her research, Brown has learned three lessons about gratitude.
 Firstly, gratitude is healing because it shows others that we value what we have.
 Secondly, gratitude helps us find joy in the small, ordinary things.
-Finally, sometimes we need to choose joy even when we don't necessarily feel like doing so.
+Finally, sometimes we need to choose joy even when we do not necessarily feel like doing so.
 Brown also explains how vulnerability affects leadership and the workplace.
-If one is not willing to be vulnerable, then this stifles innovation and creativity.
+If one is not willing to be vulnerable, that stifles innovation and creativity.
 Having difficult conversations around issues such as race and gender in the workplace also requires vulnerability and acknowledging that we will make mistakes and be uncomfortable.

 Brown covers some myths of vulnerability, including the faulty thinking that it is a weakness or that it does not work for everybody.
 She also explains how vulnerability involves more than mere disclosure of information.
 Brown shares a final story of her daughter joining the swim team in middle school.
-One day, Brown went to pick her daughter up after practice and noticed she was crying.
-Her daughter was nervous about competing in the upcoming swim tournament doing the 100-yards breaststroke, a difficult move.
-Her daughter considered not showing up when her name was called and was convinced she would not win.
-However, on the day of the race, her daughter showed up and competed, even though she was lapped by every other competitor and was the last swimmer remaining in the pool.
-After the race, her daughter came up to Brown and said that even though the experience was terrible, she felt like she won because she chose to be brave.
+One day, Brown went to pick her daughter up after practice and noticed that she was crying.
+Her daughter was nervous about competing in the upcoming swim tournament doing the 100-yard breaststroke, a difficult move.
+Her daughter considered not showing up when her name was called and was convinced that she would not win.
+However, on the day of the race, her daughter showed up and competed even though she was lapped by every other competitor and was the last swimmer remaining in the pool.
+After the race, her daughter came up to Brown and said that even though the experience was terrible, she felt as if she had won because she had chosen to be brave.